Baloperson/TinyOp/README.md

 The mixed workload is the one that reflects real usage.
-**TinyOp is 50-500× faster than every other library in real-world mixed workloads** the gap widens dramatically after JIT warmup, which reflects long-running application behavior.
+The gap between tinyop and LokiJS widens after JIT warmup, which reflects long-running application behavior.

-The headline improvement over earlier versions is primarily from v3.5 field-aware cache invalidation.
+The improvement over earlier versions is primarily from v3.5 field-aware cache invalidation.
 Before v3.5, every write evicted all cached queries for that type — every find in the 40% of mixed-workload operations paid the full scan cost.
 With field-aware invalidation, a write to `hp` leaves `zone` and `active` queries warm.
 In a workload with frequent writes and repeated queries, the cache hit rate on the query portion increases substantially and that directly multiplies throughput.

 ### Create — 10,000 items